AMS-HD: Hyperdimensional Computing for Real-Time and Energy-Efficient Acute Mountain Sickness Detection: Evaluation and Results

 \section{Evaluation and Results}

 In this section, we present a comprehensive evaluation of the proposed \Design~framework.
 We begin by comparing the performance of conventional ML models with HDC-based methods for both binary and multiclass tasks.
-We then report prediction results for individual subjects and benchmark our method against existing datasets.
+We then benchmark our method on external AMS-related datasets and evaluate its deployment efficiency across embedded, FPGA, and mobile-wearable platforms.
+For model evaluation, the dataset was divided into training and testing sets using an $80$/$20$ sample-wise split: $80$\% of the samples were used for training, and the remaining $20$\% were held out for testing.
+The same split was applied consistently across all evaluated models, including SVM, multi-layer perceptron (MLP), and the proposed \Design~variants, for both binary and multiclass classification.
 Finally, we assess the efficiency of \Design~across multiple hardware platforms, including ARM-based embedded devices, FPGA prototypes, and mobile–wearable systems.